INDEX

 Activation Method: We selected End-Device Activation Over-the-Air (OTAA) method for this example.
 Activation by Personalization (ABP) can also be selected if needed.

-Application Key and Apllication EUI: Values entered based on values in Loriot LoRaWAN Server.
+Application Key and Aplication EUI: Values entered based on values in Loriot LoRaWAN Server.

 LoRaWAN Port: Port is selected for this Application.
 Port 1 is used by TLM Status info, so any number between 2 and 255 can be entered here based on Application needs.